zeebe-io/enhancements/ZEP008-hot-backup.md

 For organizational ZEPs, this section should provide an example-driven introduction to the new policy or process, and explain its impact on the development process in concrete terms.
 -->

+For users:
+How the api could look like.
+This should explain how a user/operator can manually take a backup and/or automate it.

+Client send takeBackup command
+- What happens when client get a success response?
+- What happens when client get a failure response?
+- What happens when the request timeout and client did not get a response?

+What can fail?
+How to monitor backups?
+What should the user do if a backup failed?
+How/when to retry?

+Impact of taking a backup
+ - Is too frequent backups a problem?
+ - best practices?

+For developers:
+Highlevel overview of backup process
+- Coordinator send request to each partition
+- Each partition takes checkpoint independently
+- checkpoint command, checkpointId, checkpointPosition
+- checkpoint induced by remote message
+Highlevel overview of restore process
+- During restore find the checkpointPosition and delete all entries before that.

+Backup of a zeebe cluster consists of backup of all partitions.
+A backup of a partition consists of a snapshot and a log containing the commands and events after the snapshot position.
+A partition should be able to restart from this backup the same way it restores its state after a failover or normal restart.

+For taking backup we introduce the following concepts:
+-  Checkpoint command : This is a command which triggers the backup process with in a partition.
+A checkpoint can be triggered in two ways.
+    1. By a new record `checkpoint`.
+    2. When a command send by another partition is received by the partition.
+These commands are the ones send between partitions by the StreamProcessor.
+They are the commands related to deployment distribution and message correlation.
+- `checkpointId` : This is the id of the backup triggered by the checkpoint command. `checkpointId` must be included in the checkpoint command.
+- `checkpointPosition` : This is the position of the command in the `logStream` which triggered the backup.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation